learn-tibco-cep/Books/README.md

 ### Start query node (optional)

-This query node demonstrates `continuous query` that prints out object counts every time a concept is created.
+The query node demonstrates `continuous query` that prints out object counts every time a concept is created.
 The verboseness of the print out is configured in the query PU by the property `books.app.bql.callback.window = -1`.

 Skip this step if you are not interested in `continuous query`.